Q & A

 - Targeting acupuncture trigger points (similar to acupuncture but without the needles)

-- Broad coverage of deep tissue with laser photons to stimulate changes in the tissue
+- Broad coverage of tissue and bone with IR or Red light photons to reduce pain and stimulate healing

 Cold Laser therapy offers a non-intrusive option to acupuncture and surgery.
 It also provides a non-addicting treatment that eliminates the complications of long-term drug treatment programs.
-Cold laser are widely use for treatment of:
+Cold lasers are FDA cleared and widely use for treatment of:

 - Acute and chronic pain

 - Soft tissue injuries